ppy/osu-wiki/wiki/BBCode/en.md

 The `[email]` tag creates clickable email links with custom text.
 When clicked, it opens the user's default mail client with the recipient address pre-filled.

-To use the `[email]` tag, provide:

-1. The email address as the `ADDRESS` argument (no quotation marks)
-2. The display text between the tags
+To create email links with the `[email]` tag, users must specify two arguments: the email address to be filled and the linked text to be displayed.
+The former must be specified as the `ADDRESS` argument (without quotation marks), while the latter must be specified between the opening and closing tags.
+If no display text is provided, the hyperlink will not render correctly.

-If no display text is given, the link will not render properly. `[email]ADDRESS[/email]` is also supported, but is always redundant.
+ `[email]ADDRESS[/email]` is also supported, but is always redundant.

 ### Images